frydzone/fryd-Java-SDK/README.md

     <version>0.8.8</version>
 </dependency>
 ```
-or this to you build.gradle file:
+or this to your build.gradle file:
 ```groovy
 compile 'zone.fryd.sdk:frydSDK:0.8.8'
 ```
 ### How to make a connection to fryd?

 Put your fryd Spot in "Test Mode" in the Developers Dashboard.
 When your spot is in test mode you can test every trophy without compromising your profile.
-After quitting the test mode, every progress made during the test by you spot will be reset.
+After quitting the test mode, every progress made during the test by you will be reset.

 Ohhh and one other thing: Every function has an *async* brother, so it's for you to decide what you want to use.